Owlcan/scholia-diaspros-deckbuilder/HOW_TO_PLAY.md

 - Minimum deck size: 40 cards.
 - Copy limits: Normal (non‑Booster, non‑Boss, non‑Legendary) = 4; Boss = 2; Legendary = 1; Boosters = unlimited (must include at least 1; recommended substantially more).
 - One Legendary limit is per player’s deck, not global.
+- Named Students: Unless a Student is explicitly printed as Legendary or Boss, it follows normal copy limits (up to 4) BUT battlefield uniqueness for named Students is limited to one copy per player at a time.
+Each player may control their own copy of the same named Student simultaneously (e.g., both players may each have a "Helen" in play), but a single player cannot have two copies of the same named Student on the battlefield at once.
+Extra copies drawn/held are still legal and may replace a destroyed/removed copy later.
 - No sideboard rules defined (ignored for v1.0).

 Recommended early balance targets: